-In addition, the CSR Committee, which comprises Nomura Real Estate Holdings and Group company directors and others and is chaired by the Nomura Real Estate Holdings executive vice president, deliberates on and decides related policies and action plans.
-The CSR Committee annually sets targets regarding improvement of supplier management, and monitors progress.
+In addition, the Sustainability Committee, which comprises Nomura Real Estate Holdings and Group company directors and others and is chaired by the Nomura Real Estate Holdings executive vice president and Group COO, deliberates on and decides related policies and action plans.

+The Sustainability Committee sets annual targets for the advancement of supplier management, and monitors progress.